Dupuis: Growth after WWII

 After some difficulties during the war (mainly because of the scarcity of paper towards the end of it, but also because American comics weren't allowed to be published anymore), Dupuis started to grow quickly.
 Le moustique became one of the leading magazines with information on radio and (later) television programs in Belgium, and Spirou was one of the two leading Franco-Belgian comics magazines (together with Tintin magazine).

 Dupuis started publishing some books as well, but had real success by republishing the comics that had appeared as serials in the magazine, collected as albums afterwards.
 Sometimes these were one shots, but mainly they came in series.
 Dupuis has some of the best-selling European comic series, including Lucky Luke, The Smurfs, Gaston Lagaffe and Largo Winch.
 Many of these comic albums have been reprinted constantly for thirty or forty years, thereby generating constant revenue for the editor.

 Stabilization and diversification

 In the early sixties, Dupuis started with other activities, including the merchandising of its comic series (puppets, posters, etc.), and the making of animated movies.
 Most of these weren't very successful but further raised the visibility of their comics.
 Still, towards the end of the 1960s, the golden age of Dupuis seemed to be over.
-Some of the magazines were struggling, the merchandising activities were vastly reduced, and the movie studio didn't seem to be producing any successful movies.
+Some of the magazines were struggling, the merchandising activities were vastly reduced, and the movie studio did not seem to be producing any successful movies.